mrdk/mind/doc/streams.rst

 .. word:: textfile0     ( -- {tstream} ) |K|, "textfile-0"

-   Class prototype for the textfile structure.
+   Class prototype for the text stream structure.
 It has a size of `/textfile` bytes.
 The fields are already initialised, ready for a call to `file-open`.

-.. word:: file-open     ( str tstream -- ) |K|
+.. word:: file-open     ( str {tstream} -- ) |K|

    Open a file for the use in a text stream. *tstream* must not be already opened. *str* is the name of the file, which is opened in